ibm-cloud-docs/SecureGateway/securegateway_updates.md

 - Resolves error when sending the large data with HTTP/HTTPS request to on-cloud destiantion
 - Resolves data truncated issue when sending data to on-perm destination
-- Resolves the docker version SG client UI issue
+- Resolves the docker version Secure Gateway Client UI issue

 ## v1.8.3
 {: #v183}